egomobile/node-http-server/README.md

 # @egomobile/http-server

-> Very fast alternative HTTP server to [Express](http://expressjs.com/), with simple routing and middleware support.
+> Very fast alternative HTTP server to [Express](http://expressjs.com/), with simple routing and middleware support and which ist compatible with [Node.js 12](https://nodejs.org/en/blog/release/v12.0.0/) or later.

 ## Install